itrascastro/rgardler.github.io/README.md

 and I don't want to spend all my time generalizing the design it quickly moved away to a custom config for my own site.

+# Running Locally in Dev Mode

+When writing posts it is useful to be able to make edits and see them immedietely in the browser.
+To do this run

+    ./script/dev.sh

+You will have a server listening on port 4000.

 # Testing with Docker

 There is a Dockerfile icluded that makes it easy to test that there